Quicr/laps/docs/METRICS.md

 ## Transport

 The metrics publisher starts when the relay starts and stops with the relay.
 Each `MetricsSampled()` callback serializes the sample to one JSON object plus a trailing newline and pushes it into a `quicr::SafeQueue`.
-The metrics thread blocks on that queue and publishes each JSON line with `PublishTrack`.
+The metrics thread blocks on that queue and publishes each JSON line through relay-local publish tracks.

 The queue is bounded.
 If the queue is full, the oldest queued sample is dropped and the new sample is kept.

+The relay registers the metrics tracks as self-published tracks using connection handle `0`; it does not publish metrics back through the client connection that emitted the sample.
+Normal `SUBSCRIBE` and `SUBSCRIBE_TRACKS` matching then forwards metrics objects to interested subscribers the same way it forwards objects from other publishers.

-Metrics are published as MoQ objects using datagram track mode.
+Metrics are forwarded as MoQ objects using datagram track mode.
 Object IDs increase per metrics track, with `group_id` set to `0`.

 ## Tracks